 The Contractor shall provide for the maintenance of records and furnish monthly reports documenting the Contractor's performance under this provision.
-All trainee notifications must be submitted prior to the start of the project.
-If a trainee has been previously approved by MoDOT, the Contractor must still notify MoDOT of the name of the individual(s) and proposed craft the trainees will be trained in, as well as, indicate which project the trainees will be working on.
+All trainee notifications must be submitted within 30 days of the trainee's start date.
+If a trainee has been previously approved by MoDOT, the Contractor must still notify MoDOT of the name of the individual(s) and proposed craft the trainees will be trained in, as well as indicate which project the trainees will be working on.
 The trainee notifications or listing of the proposed trainees must be submitted via fax, mail or electronically to the ECR Division.
 If the Contractor fails to submit the trainee notification or list of proposed trainees prior to the onset of the project, the Contractor will be subject to the sanctions as outlined in this OJT TSP.
-Monthly reports shall include at least the following information:
+All sections in the monthly reports shall be completed and the report submitted to the project office by the 15th of the following month.